FractalP/BouncyMushrooms/README.md

 ## Bouncy Mushrooms

-A Bukkit plugin that makes players able to bounce on large mushrooms!
+Server plugin and client mod that makes players able to bounce on large mushrooms!

 ### Features:
 - Landing on a large mushroom will cancel out any fall damage.